ifeife123/HackMIT2019_recycling/README.md

 run main.py in your terminal.
 Place object in frame - press 's' to start and picture is taken, press 'q' to quitt

+record.csv is a running list of items are and aren't recyclable